Brand: Social media brands

 In The Better Mousetrap: Brand Invention in a Media Democracy (2012), author and brand strategist Simon Pont posits that social media brands may be the most evolved version of the brand form, because they focus not on themselves but on their users.
 In so doing, social media brands are arguably more charismatic, in that consumers are compelled to spend time with them, because the time spent is in the meeting of fundamental human drivers related to belonging and individualism.
 "We wear our physical brands like badges, to help define us – but we use our digital brands to help express who we are.
 They allow us to be, to hold a mirror up to ourselves, and it is clear.
 We like what we see."

 Private labels

 Private label brands, also called own brands, or store brands have become popular.
-Where the retailer has a particularly strong identity (such as Marks & Spencer in the UK clothing sector) this "own brand" may be able to compete against even the strongest brand leaders, and may outperform those products that are not otherwise strongly branded.
+Where the retailer has a particularly strong identity (such as Marks & Spencer in the United Kingdom clothing sector) this "own brand" may be able to compete against even the strongest brand leaders, and may outperform those products that are not otherwise strongly branded.